-The popularity of e-cigarettes (commonly known as vaping or “juuling”) has risen dramatically in recent years, as have the rates of a respiratory illness called popcorn lung.
+The popularity of e-cigarette use (commonly known as vaping or “juuling”) has risen dramatically in recent years, as have the rates of a respiratory illness called popcorn lung.
 Is this a coincidence?
 The current research says no.

-The rates of popcorn lung in people who vape have risen in the past year, and e-cigarettes may be the cause.
+The rates of popcorn lung in people who vape have grown in the past year, and e-cigarettes may be the cause.

 Popcorn lung, or bronchiolitis obliterans, is a disease that affects the smaller airways in your lungs called bronchioles.
 It can cause scarring and narrowing of these important airways, leading to wheezing, shortness of breath, and coughing.

 When you take a breath in, air travels into your airway, also known as your trachea.
 The trachea then splits into two airways, called bronchi, that each lead to one of your lungs.

 The bronchi then split into smaller tubes called bronchioles, which are the smallest airways in your lungs.
 Popcorn lung occurs when bronchioles become scarred and narrow, making it harder for your lungs to get the air they need.

 Popcorn lung is caused by breathing in certain harmful chemicals or substances, some of which are found in e-cigarettes.

 The lung condition now known as popcorn lung was first discovered when workers in a popcorn factory developed breathing problems after inhaling diacetyl, a chemical that’s used to give foods a buttery flavor.

 Diacetyl is also found in some liquids that are inhaled through an e-cigarette.